 So, when you’re on the phone or in a meeting with a prospect, ignore the distractions around you, throw out the script, stop worrying about what you’re going to say next, and really pay attention.

-If you want to learn more, sign up for my next program to forever change the way you listen.
+If you want to learn more, sign up for my next program to increase your productivity by forever changing the way you listen.
 (Also, you will learn how we create neurotransmitters that help us connect with others.)